gmelika/slate/source/includes/_errors.md

 <aside class="notice">The SFOX API communicates error codes through HTTP status codes.
 The following are the error codes currently in use.</aside>

-The Kittn API uses the following error codes:
+The SFOX API uses the following error codes:

 Error Code | Meaning